dancer1325/rest-assured-wiki/Usage.md

 ```

 ### Spring Web Test Client Specifications ###
 Just as with standard Rest Assured you can use [specifications](#specification_re-use) to allow for better re-use.
-Note that the request specification builder for RestAssuredMockMvc is called [MockMvcRequestSpecBuilder](http://static.javadoc.io/io.restassured/spring-mock-mvc/3.2.0/io/restassured/module/mockmvc/specification/MockMvcRequestSpecBuilder.html).
-The same [ResponseSpecBuilder](http://static.javadoc.io/io.rest-assured/rest-assured/3.2.0/io/restassured/builder/ResponseSpecBuilder.html) can be used in RestAssuredMockMvc as well though.
+Note that the request specification builder for RestAssuredWebTestClient is called [WebTestClientRequestSpecBuilder](http://static.javadoc.io/io.restassured/spring-web-test-client/3.2.0/io/restassured/module/webtestclient/specification/WebTestClientRequestSpecBuilder.html).
+The same [ResponseSpecBuilder](http://static.javadoc.io/io.rest-assured/rest-assured/3.2.0/io/restassured/builder/ResponseSpecBuilder.html) can be used in RestAssuredWebTestClient as well though.
 Specifications can be defined statically as well just as with standard Rest Assured.
 For example:

 ```java
 RestAssuredWebTestClient.requestSpecification = new WebTestClientRequestSpecBuilder().addQueryParam("name", "Johan").build();